DonMB77/cSharpSB/README.md

 Used primarily for tutoring.
-Some personal sandboing aswell.
+Some personal sandboing as well.